NativeScript/firebase/packages/firebase-storage/README.md

 const storage = firebase().storage(secondaryApp);
 ```

 Your files are stored in a Google Cloud Storage bucket.
 The files in this bucket are presented in a hierarchical structure, just like a file system.
 By creating a reference to a file, your app gains access to it.
 These references can then be used to upload or download data, get or update metadata or delete the file.
-A reference can either point to a specific file or to a higher level node in the hierarchy.
+A reference can either point to a specific file or a higher-level node in the hierarchy.

 The Storage module also provides support for multiple buckets.